ThreatHuntingQuery/CrowdStrike-falcon-query-assets-tree-main-Falcon-Event-Search-Threat-Hunting-Queries/LogScale and FLTR/README.md

 - Lookup Files: CSVs that can be used with the [match function](https://library.humio.com/humio-server/functions-match.html).

-- Packages: **unofficial** packages used by the SE team.
+- Unofficial Packages: **unofficial** packages used by the SE team.
 These are primarily meant as learning examples.

 - Parsers: **unofficial** parsers used by the SE team.
 These are primarily meant as learning examples.